Overview:

 - The server program validates the common Name, time validity of the certificate before sending any information over the secure connection with the client.

-# Example SSL server program that listens at port 15001 ipAddress = "127.0.0.1"; # Create a server socket # Listen for incoming connections while(True): # Get certificate from the client # Check the client certificate bears the expected name as per server's policy # Check time validity of the client certificate if ts < t1: # Send current server time to the client # Close the connection to the client |
+# Example SSL server program that listens at port 15001. import ssl # IP and port number # Create a server socket # Listen for incoming connections while(True): # Create an SSL Context # Load the certificate and the private key # The program uses a self-signed root certificate. clt_subject = dict(item[0] for item in client_cert['subject']) # Check the client certificate bears the expected name as per server's policy # Check time validity of the client certificate if ts < t1: # Recieve communication from server # Send current server time to the client # Close the connection to the client |

 Example Client program that uses TLS: